wjbryant/nozoom.js/README.md

 Initialize nozoom with the following options:

-- useFullscreen
-  `boolean` - Sets `nozoom.useFullscreen`.
+- `useFullscreen`: `boolean` - Sets `nozoom.useFullscreen`.

-- disableTextSelection
-  `boolean` - Whether to disable text selection and only allow scrollbars to scroll.
+- `disableTextSelection`: `boolean` - Whether to disable text selection and only allow scrollbars to scroll.
 This disables touch gestures in some browsers.
 The default value is `false`.

-- extendMouseEvent
-  `boolean` - Whether to extend mouse event objects to include additional coordinate properties that account for the zoom level.
+- `extendMouseEvent`: `boolean` - Whether to extend mouse event objects to include additional coordinate properties that account for the zoom level.
   Ex: `clientXZoom`.
 The default value is `false`.

-- interceptEvents
-  `boolean` - Whether to intercept all mouse events and adjust coordinate values for the zoom factor.
+- `interceptEvents`: `boolean` - Whether to intercept all mouse events and adjust coordinate values for the zoom factor.
 The default value is `true`.